cherti/mailexporter/README.md

 ## Configuration

 By defaut, mailexporter reads `/etc/mailexporter.conf` as its configfile.
 This can be changed via the command line option `-config-file`.
 Also, by default, it uses HTTP basic auth on the metrics-endpoint as well as TLS.
-If desired, both can be disabled by using the `-auth=false` or the `-tls=false` commandline opitons respectively.
+If desired, both can be disabled by using the `-auth=false` or the `-tls=false` commandline options respectively.

 Further configuration is done via the configuration file.